henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

     Without any changes, it returns an empty path.

-    - **interpolate_coordinates:** This function calculates intermediate points on a line between start and goal positions, with a 0.1 interval by default.
+    - **interpolate_coordinates:** This function calculates intermediate points on a line between start and goal positions, with a 0.1 meters interval by default.
     You do not need to fully understand the contents of this function, only the way how it can be used.
 1. Run the simulation in one terminal, and the new PathPlannerNode in another one with the following commands:
     ```